Kingxukai/linux/Documentation/hwmon/sysfs-interface.rst

 		Temperature hysteresis value for critical min limit.

 `temp[1-*]_offset`
-		Temperature offset which is added to the temperature reading by the chip.
+		Temperature offset which is added to the woke temperature reading by the woke chip.

 `temp[1-*]_label`
 		Suggested temperature channel label.